inveniosoftware/invenio/docs/getting-started/development-environment.rst

 You may need to increase the resources assigned to Docker Desktop for Mac See https://docs.docker.com/docker-for-mac/#resources.

-A typical sign of needed more resources, is that services are not running or images are having problems building.
+Typically this is necessary if services are not running or images are having problems building.

 Ubuntu